Radish and Carrots

 This recipe uses the cold/raw pack method so DO NOT HEAT jars or water before placing jars in boiling water bath canner.

 *Disclaimer: This recipe has not been tested and approved by the USDA.
-Can at your own discretion.
+Can using your own discretion.

 - 3 lbs radish (about 25 small radish) thoroughly washed and cut into 1/8 inch slices